 Chemical controls are really only useful in a commercial situation wherein the soil is sterilized using approved products.
 Some growers use systemic application of fungicides, but these are expensive and labor intensive.
 Any chemicals are generally thwarted by the tough, protective sheath surrounding the rhizomorphs rendering them useless.

 Don’t replant an infected site for at least 12 months to starve the fungus out and then only plant resistant species.
-You can try to protect important specimens as yet unaffected by the fungus by burying heavy duty plastic sheeting around the root system down to a depth of 18-24 inches.
+You can try to protect important specimens as yet unaffected by the fungus by burying heavy duty plastic sheeting around the root system down to a depth of 18 to 24 inches (46-61 cm.).

 Infected trees can try to be saved by pruning off any infected roots if the infection is not too severe.
 Unfortunately, the pruning of infected stumps and roots often stimulates rhizomorph growth.

 Otherwise, infected trees should be removed to prevent contagion.
-The stumps can be killed to halt the infection by the application of some products, which contain glyphosate.
-If you choose to compost the infected tree material, be sure that your compost pile reaches high enough temps to kill the disease – otherwise, it’s best not to do so.
+The stumps can be killed to halt the infection by the application of some non-selective herbicide products.
+If you choose to compost the infected tree material, be sure that your compost pile reaches high enough temps to kill the disease– otherwise, it’s best not to do so.